 The utility set out to develop a comprehensive program to quantify the ongoing state of apparent water loss.
 On average, about 5 percent of retail water is not registered at the meter, or unbilled for, representing approximately 2 percent of a utility’s top-line revenue.
 Apparent losses are not evenly distributed through the system: only 6-10 percent of meters actually require replacement, adding up to substantial cost savings for the utility if meter replacement is selective and focused on the largest revenue loss meters.
 The key is understanding which meters are malfunctioning so these can be selectively replaced.

-Starting in 2017, with a trial of 10,000 meters, the utility engaged Xylem to apply its Decision Intelligence approach and deploy its Hidden Revenue Locator, an online cloud-based analytics solution that identifies customer meters losing the utility revenue due to meter and data handling inaccuracies.
+Starting in 2017, with a trial of 10,000 meters, the utility engaged Xylem to deploy Revenue Locator, an online cloud-based analytics solution that identifies customer meters losing the utility revenue due to meter and data handling inaccuracies.
 This information allowed the utility to prioritize meter testing and replacement, maximize revenue recovery, and realize operational inefficiencies — all without raising rates.

-By deploying the Hidden Revenue Locator solution, the utility identified meter under-registration as the biggest apparent water loss issue — demonstrating that the mechanical meters were registering significantly less water than was flowing through them, likely a result of meter accuracy degrading over time.
+By deploying Xylem Revenue Locator solution, the utility identified meter under-registration as the biggest apparent water loss issue — demonstrating that the mechanical meters were registering significantly less water than was flowing through them, likely a result of meter accuracy degrading over time.